JeremyWarui/service_desk/README.md

 ## More work to be done

-1. Fully implement React role authentication for frontend
+1. Deployment of the application

-2. Deployment of the application
+2. Report generation

 3. Documentation for the API resources

 ## Acknowledgment